Tony Stark and Steve Rogers have interesting parallels that put them on two sides of the same coin.

 The straight-laced Captain America has been the most compelling superhero of the Marvel Cinematic Universe as of this writing.
 He has humble origins, dealt with a modern world that challenged his own beliefs, and faced his own fallibility.

 Iron Man has taken a similar trajectory.
 The prototype was made from scraps of metal and DIY computing wizardry.
 The first mechanized suit challenged his emotional and physical limitations until Tony finally took the shrapnel off to embrace his own abilities rather than rely on them.

 However, Captain America has a better franchise that consistently pushed the character in interesting directions while maintaining continuity.
-His stories have current themes, which provided an interesting juxtaposition from his ideals.
+His stories have current themes, which provided an interesting juxtaposition of his ideals.
 In turn, these events provided the much needed rough edges to a cookie-cutter character.

-His straightforward powers – super strength and a huge metal Frisbee – doesn’t need to rely much on CGI, providing physical action scenes.
-One of the main reasons why Civil War is so great because it delivered good old fashion mano-a-mano that reminded us why we loved superhero movies in the first place.
+His straightforward powers – super strength and a huge metal Frisbee – don’t need to rely much on CGI, providing physical action scenes.
+One of the main reasons why Civil War is so great is because it delivered good old fashion mano-a-mano that reminded us why we loved superhero movies in the first place.